streamr-dev/network/README.md

         // optional resend options here
     },
     (message, metadata) => {
-        // This is the message handler which gets called for every incoming message in the Stream.
+        // This is the message handler which gets called for every incoming message in the stream.
         // Do something with the message here!
     }
 )